d12frosted/elpa-mirror/melpa/aws-snippets-readme.txt

-;;; Commentary:

-;; A collection of yasnippet snippets to be used with AWS CLI as well as JSON for CloudFormation
+A collection of yasnippet snippets to be used with AWS CLI as well as JSON for CloudFormation